-YEAR 9 PTSC AND IGCSE OPTIONS INFORMATION EVENING: WEDNESDAY 14TH SEPTEMBER 2022 6PM-7:30PM
+YEAR 9 IGCSE OPTIONS INFORMATION EVENING: WEDNESDAY 13TH SEPTEMBER 2023 6:00 PM - 7:30 PM

-This will provide an overview of the options process, highlighting the subjects available and how you can help your child to make the best choices.
+This provides an overview of the options process, highlighting the subjects available and how you can help your child to make the best choices.
 This is combined with additional information from the Deputy Head Teacher: Curriculum & Learning.
 Students and parents also benefit from an open-floor session with Heads of Department, allowing all to fully understand what is involved in each subject.
 Students are then asked to discuss their options with their parents before submitting their first choices.